Daggu-phaniharsha/Swimmer-Performance-Analyzer/README.md

    Ensure Python 3.7+ is installed.
 Then install the required packages:

       pip install Flask pandas matplotlib scikit-learn numpy

 * ▶️ Running the App
-1. Extract the Data
+1. Ensure Data Folder is Present

-   Unzip swimmer_data.zip into the same folder as app.py.
+   Confirm that the swimmer_data/ folder (containing .txt files) exists in the same directory as app.py.

-2. Navigate to the Project Folder
+3. Navigate to the Project Folder

         cd Swimmer_Performance_Analyzer

-3. Start the Flask App
+4. Start the Flask App

         python app.py

-4. Open in Browser
+5. Open in Browser

    Visit http://127.0.0.1:5000/ to access the main UI.